MaxenceLiboz/darkly/Referer_User_Agent/Ressources/writeUp.md

 Comments in source code are often left during the development of an application.
 These comments may contain a great deal of interesting information for an attacker, even going so far as to include administrator passwords.

-To mitigate this vulnerability, simply ensure that comments remain only in the source code of an application during production.
+To mitigate this vulnerability, simply ensure that comments remain only in the source code of an application during development phase, not production.